Panther tank: Fortification

+From 1943, Panther turrets were mounted in fixed fortifications known officially as Ringstände (the type was called "Tobruks" because the practice first encountered during the North African campaign around the port of Tobruk).

-From 1943, Panther turrets were mounted in fixed fortifications; some were normal production models, but most were made specifically for the task, with additional roof armour to withstand artillery fire.
-Two types of turret emplacements were used; (Pantherturm III – Betonsockel — concrete base) and (Pantherturm I – Stahluntersatz — steel sub-base).
+Two types of turret emplacements were used: Pantherturm III – Betonsockel (concrete base) and Pantherturm I – Stahluntersatz (steel sub-base).
+Some used normal production turrets, but most were reinforced with additional roof armour to withstand artillery fire.
 They housed ammunition storage and fighting compartment along with crew quarters.
 A total of 182 of these were installed in the fortifications of the Atlantic Wall and Siegfried Line (Westwall), 48 in the Gothic Line and Hitler Line, 36 on the Eastern Front, and two for training and experimentation, for a total of 268 installations by March 1945.
-They proved to be costly to attack, and difficult to destroy.
+They proved costly to attack, and difficult to destroy.

-Battalion organization
+Battalion organisation

-From September 1943, one Panzer battalion with 96 Panthers constituted the Panzer regiment of a 1943 organization Panzer-Division.
+From September 1943, one Panzer battalion with 96 Panthers which constituted the Panzer regiment of a Panzer-Division, was organised thus: